 Saint Kitts and Nevis (F) 0-6 El Salvador (A)

 Panama (D) 2-1 Curacao (C)

 Final Round: Winners Canada, El Salvador and Panama join the teams ranked 1-5 in FIFA's World Ranking (Costa Rica, Honduras, Jamaica, Mexico, United States).
 The eight teams will play each other home and away, a total of 14 matches.
-The top three qualify directly, with the fourth-placed team going to a intercontinental playoff in June 2022.
+The top three qualify directly, with the fourth-placed team going to a intercontinental playoff against a nation from Oceania in June 2022.